Palace Of Versailles In Paris

 The first structure of the Palace is credited to Louis XIII (1624), who built it as a lodge for hunting.
 Louis XIV later further expanded the lodge into a palace.
 Other sections were added over the years including the Chapel, which was completed in 1710.
 While the expansions began in 1661, the complete place was ready by 1715.

 The Palace of Versailles is built on a vast area spreading up to 63,154 m2.
-The section of the Palace facing the east was constructed in a U-Shaped format.
+The section of the Palace facing the east was constructed in a U-shaped format.
 The Dufour Pavilion, located to the South and the Gabriel Pavilion, located to the North form the Royal Court.
 Two asymmetrically humongous wings, which form a 402m façade, flank Cour Royale i.e. the Royal Court.
 The original part of the building is also preserved.
-The garden façade of the Palace holds the essence of the baroque style Italian villas, though it is caste in the classic French style.
+The garden façade of the Palace holds the essence of the baroque style Italian villas, though it is cast in the classic French style.
 Enveloppe, a white ashlar stone was used to make the garden front.

-Cour Royale (Court room)
+Cour Royale (Court Room) of Palace of Versailles

-Balcony and Clock
+Balcony and Clock of Palace of Versailles

-At the centre of the old building, is a royal iron balcony which has a clock whose hands were stopped post the death of King Louis XIV There are other balconies and stone tables surrounding it.
+At the center of the old building, is a royal iron balcony which has a clock whose hands were stopped post the death of King Louis XIV There are other balconies and stone tables surrounding it.

 The Royal Opera is another famous room nested in the Palace, whose design was done by Ange-Jacques Gabriel in 1692-82.
 It forms a part of early Louis XVI architecture style.
 Approximately 1200 guests can be seated at a time in the Opera.